TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 Two segments of AR160 in Calhoun, Bradley, and Ashley Counties are separated by a gap (along AR8) that is only 4 miles long across the Bradley-Ashley county line, so they have been joined (as AR160Her)

 The two segments of AR200 in Nevada County are separated by a gap (along US371) longer than either segment

+The two segments of AR244 in Washington County are separated by a gap (along AR59) longer than either segment

+AR253 intersects AR45 twice in Sebastian County; both junctions are signed "AR 253 North"

 AR285 intersects both US65 and AR124 twice, via three separate segments, so these are being treated separately since it is not clear that AR285 is concurrent with either of them